molgrum/cspree/README.md

 # Installation
 Right now the best way to install is by Git:

-- Change into you Quake directory.
+- Change into your Quake directory.
 ```
 git clone https://github.com/molgrum/gmapn.git gmapn
 cd gmapn